wkalt/puppetdb/doc/api/v1/groups.markdown

 * `name`: the name of the group (a string).
 * `id`: the group's ID, which is a string containing a type-4 (random) UUID.
+* `description`: an optional key containing an arbitrary string describing the group.
 * `environment`: the name of the group's environment (a string), which indirectly defines what classes will be available for the group to set, and will be the environment that nodes classified into this group will run under.
 * `parent`: the ID of the group's parent (a string).
             A group is not permitted to be its own parent, unless it is the default group (which is the root of the hierarchy).